 Retailers are always looking for new ways to improve customer experiences to stay relevant in an ever-evolving shopping environment.
 By taking advantage of the latest technologies, a retailer can set itself apart from the industry competition.
-But before investing in and deploying new technology, it’s imperative that these retailers ensure that their back-end IT infrastructure is capable of supporting the new demands that will be placed on it.
+However, before investing and deploying new tech, it’s imperative that retailers ensure their store holds a strong IT infrastructure capable of supporting new demands.
 These technologies, no matter how advanced, can’t work effectively if they lack the proper support.

-To successfully execute an in-store shopping experience powered by technology, retailers need to focus on three core areas within their IT infrastructure.
+To successfully execute an in-store shopping experience powered by technology, retailers need to focus on three core areas to produce a strong IT infrastructure.